 Kia Ora!
 My name is Jonathan Faapoi and I am the teacher in Kaitake room.
-This is my 4th year teaching at Midhirst School and I love the rural feel and friendly community.
-Some of my passions are music and sports and I love sharing these passions with the Tamariki.
+This is my 5th year teaching at Midhirst School and I love the rural feel and friendly community.
+Some of my passions are music and sports and I enjoy sharing these passions with the Tamariki.

 At Midhirst school we follow a Structured Literacy approach for the teaching of Reading, Writing, Handwriting and Spelling.
 Structured Literacy is explicit, systematic, and sequential teaching of literacy at multiple levels – phonemes, letter–sound relationships, syllable patterns, morphemes, vocabulary, sentence structure, paragraph structure, and text structure.